Internship and Career Preparation

 Toggle Item4.
 Evaluate Companies and Check for Openings

 Make sure to rank where each of your companies lies in hiring BYU alumni and if they currently have openings.
-This will help you prioritize your applications: This video will show you how:
+This video will show you how to Prioritize Target Employers.

 Step 3: Interview